telerik/blazor-docs/getting-started/vs-integration/troubleshooting.md

 # Troubleshooting

-This article provides solutions for common issues you may encounter while working with the Telerik UI for Blazor Visual Studio (VS) extensions.
+This article provides solutions for common issues you may encounter while working with the Telerik UI for Blazor Visual Studio (VS) Extensions.

 ## The Telerik sub-menu is Missing from the Extensions Menu